 L-Tryptophan 500 mg Supplement

-A number of studies have demonstrated the benefits and efficacy of tryptophan, in particular:
+A number of studies have demonstrated the benefits and efficacy of tryptophan:

-- in improving serotonin levels.
-Serotonin plays a key role in many of the body's functions, and particularly in depression, anxiety, mood and appetite control.
+- Serotonin plays a key role in many of the body's functions, and particularly in depression, anxiety, mood and appetite control.
 Furthermore, serotonin cannot cross the blood-brain barrier, so when levels are inadequate, only supplementation with either of its two precursors - tryptophan or 5-HTP - can raise them effectively;

 L-Tryptophan and 5-HTP are converted into serotonin following the same metabolic pathway.
 However, certain people react better to supplementation with L-tryptophan than with 5-HTP.
 This may be for a number of reasons: